-Mr Josh Johnson, B.S.c.
+Mr Josh Johnson, B.S.c., PhD(c)

-Mr Johnson is a Research Assistant within the School of Medical and Health Sciences at Edith Cowan University.
-Mr Johnson graduated from a Bachelor of Science (Paramedical Science) in 2019 and is currently a Master of Medical and Health Science by Research candidate.
-His research focuses on utilising immersive technology to enhance training and safety in healthcare.
-Mr Johnson is currently involved in the creation of a virtual reality training program designed to support aggression and violence deescalation training for front line emergency department workers and students.
+Mr Johnson is a Research Assistant within the School of Medical and Health Sciences at ECU.
+Mr Johnson graduated from a Bachelor of Science (Paramedical Science) in 2019 and is currently a PhD candidate.
+His research interests focus on utilising immersive technology to enhance training and safety in healthcare.
+Mr Johnson is currently involved in the creation of a virtual reality training program designed to support aggression and violence de-escalation training for front line emergency department workers and students.